Papua, New Guinea

 Day 7:

-This morning we fly back to Sentani before continuing to the lowland forests of Nimbokrang at the base of the imposing Cyclops Mountains where we will be based for the next three nights at a basic homestay.
+This morning we fly back to Sentani before continuing to the lowland forests of Nimbokrang at the base of the imposing Cyclops Mountains where we will be based for the next three nights at our comfortable Ecolodge.
 The remainder of the day with be spent exploring this bird-rich area.
+Night in Nimbokrang.

 Days 8-9:

-The flat alluvial rainforests of Nimbokrang have suffered from logging but large tracts of good secondary and selectively logged forest remain.
-The birding here is by no means easy but the rewards are great.
-Several species of Bird-of-Paradise can be found here and we will be hoping to find Pale-billed Sicklebill and to witness the amazing displays of Twelve-wired and King Birds-of-Paradise.
-The seemingly endless list of possible species here includes some true specialties of the area and thus we will target Salvadori’s Fig-Parrot, Brown and Western Black-capped Lories, Lowland Peltops, Buff-faced Pygmy Parrot, Blue Jewel Babbler, White-eared Catbird, Brown-headed Crow and Jobi Manucode.
-Nights at basic homestay in Nimbokrang.
+The flat alluvial rainforests of Nimbokrang have suffered from logging but tracts of good secondary and selectively logged forest remain.
+The birding in these swamp forests is by no means easy but the rewards are great.
+Several species of bird-of-paradise can be found here, and we will be hoping to find Pale-billed Sicklebill and Magnificent Riflebird, and to witness the amazing displays of Twelve-wired, Lesser and King Birds-of-paradise.
+The seemingly endless list of possible species here includes some true specialties of the area and thus we will target Salvadori’s Fig-Parrot, Brown and Black-capped Lories, Lowland Peltops, Buff-faced Pygmy Parrot, Blue Jewel Babbler, Tan-capped Catbird, Victoria Crowned Pigeon, Ochre-collared Monarch and Jobi Manucode.
+Nights in Nimbokrang.

 Day 10: